Apples in Winter

 Directed by Claire Parker

-Performed by Edie Campbell, OFFIE finalist Best Solo Performance 2023
+Performed by Edie Campbell, OFFIE finalist Solo Performance 2023

 In a prison kitchen a mother is baking an apple pie: her son’s last request.
-As Miriam shows us how to make the perfect pie, we watch her grapple to understand what happened to her son - and how that night 22 years ago changed everything.
+He has been on death row for 22 years.
+In a few hours the state will execute him.
+As Miriam shows us how to make the perfect pie, she unforgettably reveals her story and the jagged path to, and from, one act of violence.
 The play offers a cathartic journey into the heart of barely resolvable questions about justice, forgiveness and love.

 Nominated for the Susan Smith Blackburn prize